+My guess is that the first scenario is handled by the XPS viewer.
 The second scenario should be handled by the printer, as with XPS encryption/authentication isn't a driver feature anymore.

-Good luck with your application.
+My 2 cts Good luck with your application.
 If I were you I would contact several printer manufacturers and ask if they could support your use case.

+The printer would need a new interpreter for XPS.
 However, the print path in Vista should also have optimized conversions to Postscript/PCL, probably in the GDI to EMF conversion area, so you should get better print-out.
 I wonder however if this will be a Vista-only feature for older drivers... (they are backporting

 Vista would ship XPS drivers out of the box for printers that are going to be released/updated around the time of Vista release, but that's up to the printer manufacturer.
 In the corporate market customers generally update the printer drivers with the latest

 There are restrictions on the size of the drivers you may inbox in Windows, and you need to share source code, so that Microsoft can also compile your driver against the latest driver development kit at any time and do regression tests.

+As a developer you would need to support 'Avalon' XAML.
 As a printer driver developer you would either 'enhance' your existing printer driver with the XML based DeviceCapabilities and PrintTicket API's, or build a XAML printer driver from the ground up.

 You also have to see the joy on people's faces afterwards when they are playing with their Tech'Ed 2002 chemical camping lights

 That was the first time I heard the name Don Box and I didn't forget that name because it seemed that I absolutely had to go to one of his presentations in order to get some cool goodies... well that wasn't exactly the reason to go to one of his presentations,

 Rock on and next time give the band more playtime, you might manage that by talking more softly in stead of slower